termigator1359/Calamity-Boss-Guide/postml/SCal.md

        * Heavenly Gale is pretty much the only ranged weapon at its tier that can do decent damage against SCal.

-       * Chicken Cannon is specifically for killing the soul seeker ring as its explosions have massive range.
+       * Chicken Cannon is specifically for killing the Soul Seeker ring as its explosions have massive range.

     * **Melee**:

        * Ark of the Cosmos will be your main damage dealer.

-       * Scourge of the Cosmos (Melee) helps kill the brimstone hearts and makes the 1st sepulcher phase go by very quickly.
-It should also always be used when SCal is invulnerable (except for the soul seeker phase and the final bullet hell).
+       * Scourge of the Cosmos (Melee) helps kill the Brimstone Hearts and makes the 1st Sepulcher phase go by very quickly.
+It should also always be used when SCal is invulnerable (except for the Soul Seeker phase and the final bullet hell).

-       * Burning Sky is specifically for killing the soul seeker ring.
-This weapon’s projectiles cover a large portion of the screen, and        as such it is very good for killing off the soul seeker ring that often goes offscreen.
+       * Burning Sky is specifically for killing the Soul Seeker ring.
+This weapon’s projectiles cover a large portion of the screen, and        as such it is very good for killing off the Soul Seeker ring that often goes offscreen.

        * Exoblade can be an alternative heart killer if you don't want to bother with Scourge.